|

 Concentrated solar power plants use the high annual solar irradiance of the geographic location to generate "carbon free energy" and "pollution free power."

-For generating power after the sun sets, many owners/developer of concentrated solar power plants are now installing "Molten Salt Storage" systems that reserves enough energy to allow for electricity generation throughout the nighttime period.
+For generating power after the sun sets, many owners/developers of concentrated solar power plants are now installing "Molten Salt Storage" systems that reserves enough energy to allow for electricity generation throughout the nighttime period.

 Steam turbines and gas turbines powered by coal, uranium, oil and natural gas are the fuels used today for generating power and electric grid stability.
 These fuels provide both base-load and peak power.
 However, these same steam turbines can also be powered by the high temperature heat from concentrated solar power plants.

 Concentrated solar power plants in the 30 MW - 200 MW range are now operating successfully in locations from California to Europe.
 Nearly every day now, new concentrated solar power plants are being planned for construction.
-The concentrating solar collectors are very efficient and they also completely replace the fossil fuels that were used in traditional power plants.
+The concentrated solar collectors are very efficient and they also completely replace the fossil fuels that were used in traditional power plants.
 Today's concentrated solar power plants generate the heat needed to generate electricity at a cost equivalent to $50 - $60 per barrel of oil (equivalent).
 This cost is expected be slashed by 50% to below $25 - $30 per barrel in the next 10 years.

 Just like conventional fossil-fueled power plants, concentrated solar power plants generate base-load and peaking power electricity.